A good search term is the key to effectively and rapidly finding information on the internet. Check out the Unofficial Google Advanced Search

 The new search term is: anorexic AND 1980’s AND men AND "body dysmorphia" -site:.com

-Keep a list of synonyms and related terms for possible keywords to be used in catalog and database searching, and keep track of which ones work best where.
+Keep a list of synonyms for possible keywords to be used in catalogue and database searching, and keep track of which ones work best where.
+Consider other related terms.

 Alien NOT extraterrestrial